 Carrie joined Dynamic in 2004.
 She studied at Ohio State University and earned a Bachelor’s degree in criminal justice from Madonna University.
 Carrie’s previous roles at Dynamic include Receptionist, Accounts Payable Specialist, and Purchasing Assistant.

 Fida Bohra founded Dynamic Computer Corporation in 1979.
 He led the company in becoming a highly successful small business in Southeast Michigan.
-Today Fida serves as visionary and consultant at Dynamic, overseeing core business processes and providing direction to the executive team.
+Fida serves as visionary and consultant at Dynamic, overseeing core business processes and providing direction to the executive team in his role as Chairman.

 Prior to founding Dynamic, Fida was a systems analyst with Burroughs Corporation (now Unisys), where he was responsible for mainframe programming, report generation, and forecasting.
 He holds a Master of Business Administration degree from Iona University in New Rochelle, New York, and a Bachelor of Arts degree in Economics from the University of Bombay, Mumbai, India.

-Information technology has moved fast and far since 1979, when Mr. Fida Bohra left his position in a mainframe environment for Burroughs Corporation (now Unisys), and founded Dynamic Computer Corporation.
+Information technology has moved fast and far since 1979, when Mr. Fida Bohra left his position in a mainframe environment for Burroughs Corporation (now Unisys), and founded Dynamic.
 Fida opened a retail store that catered to hobbyists and early adopters on the leading edge of personal computing; most were Apple customers.

 In 1980, as Apple moved into the education market, Dynamic won a large contract with the Detroit Public Schools.
 Since personal computing was moving into organizations, Fida anticipated that they would require more services.
 His face-to-face retail experience with users and his corporate experience qualified him to transition, in a small way, from a solely retail setting to a business-to-business environment.